edouardpineau/infoCatVAE/README.md

 # Choice of the prior

 Let d be the dimension of the latent space such that ∃ δ ∈ N s.t. d = K.δ.
+We chose a prior such that:
+- All clusters are equidistant and orthogonal in the latent space

-Assumption: data with K categories should be encoded with a K-modal distribution modeled with N (z; μc, 1) such that μc ∈ Rd and μc.μc′ = 0.
+- Data with K categories should be encoded with a K-modal distribution

+Hence we model class c in the latent space with N(z; μc, 1) such that μc ∈ R^d and μc.μc′ = 0.
 We inspire from subspace clustering assumptions and propose ∀c ∈ {1...K} we propose a μc such that:

 - Each categories lives mainly in a δ−dimensional subspace of Z
 - The categorical variable is modeled by p(c) = U({1...K})